-Like many Morris dance sides, the Forest of Dean Morris Men are what is known in the trade as a ‘revival’ side.
-That’s not to say that we need reviving after every dance, but that the Side has been revived in an area where an earlier Side has died out .
+Like many Morris dance sides, the Forest of Dean Morris is what is known in the trade as a ‘revival’ side.
+That’s to say that the Side has been revived in an area where an earlier Side has died out .

 The Forest of Dean once contained many Morris sides as you can discover by reading our ‘History’ section below.
 The internet has proved to be a vast resource for researching our past, and you can ‘Google’ to find out more.